 At Ramsell and Associates, LLC, we understand exactly how sobriety testing works.
 We have been handling DUI cases in Illinois since 1986.
 Our attorneys can assist you in your case by:

 - Discovering whether the arresting officer followed proper procedure

 - Investigating all possible faults with the test results, including those related to high blood alcohol concentration (BAC)

 - Explaining DUI laws with regard to BAC and penalties

 The firm’s managing partner, Donald Ramsell, is a widely known authority on DUI law.
 Mr. Ramsell is an author, speaker and panelist who has written and taught extensively on the topic of sobriety testing.

 Contact Us To Get Your Questions Answered | The Consultation Is Free

 Seeking an Illinois sobriety test lawyer in DuPage County or anywhere else in the state?
-Contact Ramsell and Associates, LLC, for a free consultation.
+Call or use our online contact form to schedule a free consultation.